Article Read Time

 The Real Question

-Nat’s ask was simple.
+Her ask was simple.
 But the real question isn’t “Which platform?”
+It’s: “What outcome are you really chasing?”

+If you want visibility for BD, choose LinkedIn.
+If you want community you control, choose Substack.
 If you want discovery beyond your bubble, choose Medium.

 Your brand doesn’t need to be everywhere.
 It needs to be exactly where it matters.